 Studies Have Conclusively Established Climate Change Contribution to Past Weather Extremes

 Scientists at Germany's Potsdam Institute for Climate Research used physics, statistical analysis and computer simulations to link extreme rainfall and heat waves to global warming.
-They conclude that "It is very likely that several of the unprecedented extremes of the past decade would not have occurred without anthropogenic global warming."
-The study said that "the high amount of extremes is not normal."
+They conclude that "It is very likely that several of the unprecedented extremes of the past decade would not have occurred without anthropogenic global warming.

 Another study conducted by Munich RE, the world's largest reinsurance firm, says the number of natural disasters per year has been rising dramatically on all continents since 1980 with the largest increase in North America where countries have been battered by hurricanes, tornadoes, floods, searing heat and drought.
 It says climate change is driving the increase and predicts those influences will continue in years ahead.

 Uttarakhand Floods Match Pattern of Extreme Weather Events Worldwide

 Flood fury in Uttarakhand this year matches the pattern of climate change induced extreme rainfall and flood events in recent years in different parts of the world.
 In 2010 monsoons, one-fifth of Pakistan

 was under water killing close to 2000 people and damaging $43 billion worth of property.
 Thailand, Combodia, Myanmar and Vietnam were all severely flooded in 2011.
 The same year El Salvador in central America saw more rains in ten days than in entire year.

 China has always been prone to flooding in the monsoon season.
 Flooding in China, according to observers, is distinctive in that it is not limited to a single incident in a limited area.
 It is a series of individual flood disasters occurring over a large number of provinces, "with each province measuring the size of a European country."
 Over the last few years massive flooding is occurring with regularity and intensity not seen before.